JMWebDevelopment/JM-Breaking-News/readme.txt

 2. The breaking news banner in action on the web site.

 == Changelog ==
+= 1.8.1 =
+- Changed to load internal posts to link over to the WP REST API to avoid fatal errors.
+- Changed required WordPress version to 4.7.

 = 1.8 =
 - Added color options for the background of the body section and the text.
 - Tested to work with WordPress 4.8.